LukianWernyj1/uniformParetoVisualization/README.md

-# uniformParetoVisualization
+# UniformParetoVisualization
-My first Shiny app that I've built to aide my DRP talk on how successive draws from a uniform distribution updates a Pareto posterior in this conjugate prior relationship.
+This Shiny app visualizes the conjugate prior relationship between the Uniform(α, β) likelihood and the Pareto posterior distribution for β.
+It shows how successive draws from a Uniform distribution tighten the posterior via maximum observed values.